B2B2C

 Design decisions

-I designed a connected sales system
+A connected sales system

 a. the agent profile